 - Work with different draft versions of materials for election workers in polling places.

 - Start voter outreach efforts.
-They invited various groups to try ranked-choice voting and share their feedback on the experience and the ballot.
+They invited various groups to try RCV and share their feedback on the experience and the ballot.

 - Develop the method for hand counting the single and multiple seat offices to determine the winners.

 Planning for the 2009 Municipal Election had two different schedules.
 This allowed for the possibility that the City Council could postpone the first use of RCV until a future year.

 - Officially adopted ranked choice voting as the name of the voting method.
 This change better reflected the process voters use to rank candidates.

 - Reviewed the newly-created ranked choice voting city ordinance for any changes.